-Subsequent treatments will be needed at approximately 9 to 12 month intervals to maintain the volume restoration (assuming you remain at around the same body weight).
+Subsequent treatments will be needed at approximately 12 month intervals to maintain the volume restoration (assuming you remain at around the same body weight).

 Is it safe?

 The substances in our dermal filler injections are naturally occurring in the body and have been studied for over 2 decades.
-They have one of the best safety profiles of all prescription drugs and are considered safe.
+They have one of the best safety profiles of all prescription drugs and are considered safe when appropriately injected.

 Are there any side effects?

 Dermal filler injections are generally well tolerated and have few side effects.
 There is usually little downtime and it is a safe walk-in, walk-out procedure.